 Approval Authority.
 The Office Directors (i.e., Executive Director of Operations, General Counsel, General Manager, and Technical Director) will be responsible for implementation of the Plan.
-The Office Directors can jointly approve changes to the Plan based on updated guidance or lessons learned and will inform the Board of any implementation issues and prior to any significant changes.
-The Board will make decisions on any changes to the safety principles strategy.
+The Office Directors can jointly approve changes to the Plan based on updated guidance or lessons learned, and will inform the Board of any implementation issues and prior to any significant changes.
+The Board will make decisions on any changes to the safety principle strategy and will make decisions on when to require employees to return to work on-site at DNFSB duty locations.
 The DNFSB Chair, as advised by Office Directors and the Pandemic Response Working Group, must approve any exemptions to the Plan.

-DNFSB Pandemic Response and Recovery Plan Revision 3 II.
+II.
 Health and Safety